 In temporary brachytherapy, you may have one or more treatment sessions to deliver the full dose of radiation prescribed by the radiation oncologist.
 The radioactive source is inserted using applicators such as thin plastic tubes (catheters) or cylinders.
 The source is removed at the end of each treatment session.
 The applicator may be removed at the same time or left in place until after the final session.

 Temporary brachytherapy is mostly used for prostate cancers and gynaecological cancers (such as cervical and vaginal cancers).

-In some cases, the treatment will be high-dose-rate brachytherapy and it will be given for a few minutes at a time during multiple sessions.
+High-dose-rate brachytherapy – This will be given for a few minutes at a time during multiple sessions.
 The radiation therapists will leave the room briefly during the treatment, but will be able to see and talk to you from another room.
 You may be able to have this treatment as an outpatient.

-In permanent low-dose-rate brachytherapy, radioactive seeds about the size of an uncooked grain of rice are put inside special needles and implanted into the body while you are under general anaesthetic.
+In permanent low-dose-rate brachytherapy, radioactive seeds about the size of a grain of rice are put inside special needles and implanted into the body while you are under general anaesthetic.
 The needles are removed, and the seeds are left in place to gradually decay.

 As the seeds decay, they slowly release small amounts of radiation over weeks or months.
 They will eventually stop releasing radiation, but they will not be removed.
 Low-dose-rate brachytherapy is often used to treat early-stage prostate cancers.

 Safety precautions for permanent brachytherapy

 If you have permanent brachytherapy, you will be radioactive for a short time after the seeds are inserted.
 The radiation is usually not strong enough to be harmful to people around you, so it is safe to go home.
 However, you may need to avoid close contact with young children and pregnant women for a short time – your treatment team will advise you of any precautions to take.
 You will normally be able to return to your usual activities a day or two after the seeds are inserted.